paradoxl/C195_Software2/README.md

 - Appointment view

 ## Login Screen:
-- Users will verify here and move to the Customer view upon successful login
+- Users will verify here and move to the Customer view upon successful login.
 ## Customer view:
 - Users will be able to add, modify, and delete customers from this page.
 - Users can navigate to available appointments from this page.